yo1t/hue-motion-timer/README.md

 - **Historical analytics** — Daily statistics (average, max, min, total) with charts and long-term log retention
 - **Zero-config setup** — Auto-discovers Bridge, generates API key with button press, and lets you pick a sensor from the screen

-## Use Cases

-**Facility Management** — Measure actual usage time of meeting rooms and break rooms to analyze utilization rates.
-Optimize cleaning schedules based on usage frequency data.

-**Health Management** — Record toilet frequency and duration by day to visualize changes in daily routines.
-Measure continuous desk work time to prevent prolonged sitting.

-**Caregiving** — Detect nighttime wandering with hallway and entrance sensors.
-Identify changes in daily behavior patterns early through statistical data.

-**Safety & Monitoring** — Detect abnormally long stays in bathrooms or toilets and trigger alerts.
-Confirm the safety of elderly people living alone or children at home.

-**Pets** — Record activity patterns by room during time alone.
-Detect unusual behavior when a pet stays in an unexpected area for an extended period.

 ## Overview

 ### Web Dashboard